Organizing a raffle, contest, or bingo game

 - at least 40% of the proceeds go to charity

-- you use a maximum of 60% of the proceeds to pay for the prize package and costs
+- you use up to 60% of the proceeds to cover the pricing package and costs

 You may organize a contest if:

 - the participant has to do something for it.
-For example, create a slogan, write a story, or take a photo.
+For example, come up with a slogan, write a story, or take a photo

 You may organize a bingo game if:

-- an association that has been in existence for at least 3 years and organizes bingo
+- an association that has been in existence for at least 3 years and organizes the bingo

 - the value of the prizes per game round is a maximum of €400

-- the value of the prizes per meeting is a maximum of €1,550
+- the value of the prizes per event is capped at €1,550

-You may organize a promotional game of chance if your sole purpose is to advertise, for example, a product, service, or organization.
-However, you must comply with the rules set out in the Code of Conduct for Promotional Games of Chance.
-This code of conduct can be found on the website of the Gaming Authority.
+You may organize a promotional game of chance if your sole purpose is to advertise a product, service, or organization.
+However, you must comply with the rules set forth in the Code of Conduct for Promotional Games of Chance.
+This code of conduct can be found on the Gaming Authority’s website at.

 What should I do?

-- If the prize package for the lottery or contest is less than €4,500, you must apply for a permit from the municipality.
-Do this at least 4 weeks in advance.
+- If the total prize pool for the lottery or contest is less than €4,500, you must apply for a permit from the municipality.
+Be sure to do this at least 4 weeks in advance.

-- If the prize package for the lottery or contest exceeds €4,500, you must apply for a license from the Gaming Authority.
+- If the total prize pool for the lottery or contest exceeds €4,500, you must apply for a license from the Gaming Authority.

-- Please note: If you are organizing a contest and the prize package is worth less than €2,300, you do not need to apply for a permit.
+- Please note!
+If you are organizing a contest and the total value of the prizes is less than €2,300, you do not need to apply for a permit.

 Sign up for Bingo

-You must register the bingo with the municipality at least 14 days in advance.
+You must register the bingo event with the municipality at least 14 days in advance.

 If you organize a lottery, contest, bingo, or other game of chance, you must pay gambling tax.
 This applies even if you do not need a license.